-- patent applications we may file may not result in issued patents or may take longer than we expect to result in issued patents; - we may be subject to interference proceedings; - we may be subject to opposition proceedings in the U.S. or foreign countries; - any patents that are issued to us may not provide meaningful protection; - we may not be able to develop additional proprietary technologies that are patentable; - other companies may challenge patents issued to us; - other companies may have independently developed and/or patented (or may in the future independently develop and patent) similar or alternative technologies, or duplicate our technologies;

-- · other companies may design around patents we have developed; and - enforcement of our patents could be complex, uncertain and very expensive.
+- patent applications we may file may not result in issued patents or may take longer than we expect to result in issued patents; - we may be subject to opposition proceedings in the U.S. or foreign countries; - any patents that are issued to us may not provide meaningful protection; - we may not be able to develop additional proprietary technologies that are patentable; - other companies may challenge patents issued to us; - other companies may have independently developed and/or patented (or may in the future independently develop and patent) similar or alternative technologies, or duplicate our technologies; - other companies may design around patents we have developed; and - enforcement of our patents could be complex, uncertain and very expensive.